meker12/docs-templates/user-guide/user-guide-single-product/README.md

   Remove the demonstration if you do not wish to include it in the published guide.

+**everywhere**

+- Look for occurrences of ``XXexampleXX`` and replace those with filenames and content appropriate for this guide.

+- Replace general-purpose sample content, borrowed from other user guides, with content directly relevant to this guide.

+  For example, replace the problem-solving guidance in troubleshoot.rst with specific suggestions for solving problems with *this* product.

 ### Parts that assemble your content

 **conf.py**